Scepter Records: History

-The label worked with several music industry notables of the period, Marvin Schlachter joined Scepter as a partner in 1960, he became overall vice president and later sold his interest in the label in 1969.
+The label worked with several music industry notables of the period.
+Marvin Schlachter joined Scepter as a partner.
+In 1960, he became overall vice president and later sold his interest in the label in 1969.
 Schlachter then ran several other major labels before opening up Prelude Records in 1977.
 Scepter's main 1960s producer, Luther Dixon, was unparalleled in his field as a songwriter for years.
 It was also at Scepter that Burt Bacharach came into prominence as a writer and producer.
 Mel Cheren joined in 1970 as head of production, and together with the vice president for sales Ed Kushins launched West End Records in 1976.
 Cheren worked with Tom Moulton to create some of the first disco remixes on Scepter's early 12 inch discs in 1975.
+Maye (Hampton) James-Holler, who began her career as singer Mary Wells's assistant., began at Scepter in 1970, as an assistant in promotion and sales.
+She was promoted to National Director of R & B in March 1974, and Scepter added artist relations to her duties later that year.
+James-Holler would go on to a long career in the industry, helping to break Hip Hop as Assistant Program Director and Music Director at WBLS, where she convinced DJ Frankie Crocker to hire Mr. Magic to take his popular community radio show on WHBI to the much larger commercial station WBLS.

-Greenberg decided to retire from the business in 1976, and sold her record labels to Springboard International.
+Greenberg decided to retire from the business in 1976 and sold her record labels to Springboard International.
 When Springboard went bankrupt, Gusto Records acquired the catalog.
-Dionne Warwick arranged to buy her own masters, and the Kingsmen won control of their masters via a highly publicized lawsuit.
+Dionne Warwick arranged to buy her own masters, and the Kingsmen won control of its masters via a highly publicized lawsuit.

-In March 2011, the musical Baby It's You!, which told the story of Greenberg and the development of Scepter Records, premiered on Broadway to lukewarm-to-poor reviews.
+In March 2011, the musical Baby It's You! which told the story of Greenberg and the development of Scepter Records, premiered on Broadway to lukewarm-to-poor reviews.